-The analyses and associated tables and figures that follow present substance use trends for all three grades separately, as well as trends in key attitudes, beliefs, and perceived availability.
-In a number of cases we provide insight into the age, period, and cohort effects that underlie trends in use and in key attitudes and beliefs.
+The analyses and associated tables and figures that follow present substance use trends for all three grades separately, as well as trends in key attitudes (disapproval of use), beliefs (perceived risk of use), and perceived availability.
 An additional set of tables provides an overview of drug use trends for the three grades combined (Tables 1-4).
 This information gives a summary of the general nature of historical trends over the last several years, though it obscures any age or cohort effects that may be occurring.
-Also, for simultaneous trends that are in the same direction and magnitude across all three grades, these combined analyses provide greater statistical power to detect whether trends are statistically significant.
+For simultaneous trends that are in the same direction and general magnitude across all three grades, these combined analyses provide greater statistical power to detect whether period trends are occurring.